• Skip to main content

 Units Scale

-• 6 ounces gorgonzola cheese (one container)
+• 6 ounces gorgonzola cheese (one small container)

-• 10 large deveined and peeled shrimp (more if you want)
+• 10 large deveined and peeled shrimp (large 26-30 size)

 • ½ pint heavy cream (more if needed)